arjunnarang24/ISE-3230-Project/README.md

-This is the code for our ISE 3230 Project used to figure out the optimal place to place a bus stop in the city of Columbus.
+This is the code for our ISE 3230 Project used to figure out the optimal place to place bus stops in the city of Columbus.